zentuit/unity3d-store/README.md

 One last thing is that this script didn't follow symlink in submodules of submodules, you can still have missing files.

+### Unity & iOS

+- If you are building your app under Windows, you have to have iTunes installed since the SOOMLA postprocessing is expecting a utility that exists in OS X and is installed with iTunes in Windows.

 ## What's next?
 In App Purchasing.